zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

     * **zoweJwt**

         * When a Zowe JWT is provided, this scheme value specifies that the service accepts the Zowe JWT.
 No additional processing is done by the API Gateway.
-        * When a X509 certificate is provided, it is transformed into a Zowe JWT and the southbound service performs authentication.
+        * When a client certificate is provided, it is transformed into a Zowe JWT and the southbound service performs authentication.

     * **httpBasicPassTicket**